GBHyland/APS-Process-Workflow-intermediate/README.md

 11. Save your process and close the editor.
 12. Navigate to your application and republish.
 13. Test your updated process in the Digital Workspace

+## Lab 4: Create a Data Model
+1. Access the data Model page within the App Designer.
+2. Select the Create Data Model button.
+3. Enter 9siCustomerData in the Data Model Name field and click the Create button.
+4. In the Database Tab:
+a.
+Select aps-oracle-db from the Data Source dropdown.
+b.
+Click the Add Entity button.
+Enter the following information for the Entity:
+i.
+Entity Name: newCustomers
+ii.
+Entity Description: Details of all customers iii.
+Table Name: CUSTOMERS
+c.
+Click the Import Attributes button.
+Notice that the table attributes should import from the connected database.
+Ensure that the values mapped correctly:
+*Note: the id variable should have the Primary key check box checked.
+All others do not.
+Attribute name	Column name	Attribute type id	ID	Number firstname	FIRSTNAME	String lastname	LASTNAME	String address	ADDRESSLINE1	String city	CITY	String state	STATE	String zipCode	ZIPCODE	String

+5	Select the Alfresco Tab.
+Select alfresco1 in the Repository Source dropdown.
+6	Save and Close the Model.